Testing & Assessment Services

 The exemption tests are based on the formal instruction requirements for an apprenticeship program.
 To be eligible to write an exemption test, the apprentices or non-apprentices must possess the entry requirements for the trade.
 The minimum age to write the test is 16.
 Trade-specific standards and entry requirements can be obtained from the local Employment and Training Division of the MCU at 519-653-5758 or Ontario College of Trades at 1-855-299-0028 (within Ontario only).

-Who to contact:For more information on the process of exemption testing for apprentices and non-apprentices, please contact 519-748-5220, ext 2260, or email firstname.lastname@example.org.
+Who to contact:After reviewing the request form, if you need more information on the process of exemption testing for apprentices and non-apprentices, please email firstname.lastname@example.org.

 Test of Workplace Essential Skills (TOWES)